How to create a custom phishing template?

 {% endhint %}

-#### Step 4.
+## Step 4.
 Configure the sender

 Choose who the email appears to come from:

-* From list: Select a pre-defined sender from Stoik's list
+* **From list:** Select a pre-defined sender from Stoïk's list

 * **Custom:** Enter a custom sender name and email address